danielhenrymantilla/higher-kinded-types.rs/book/src/lifetime-any.md

     ___

+  - In fact, I had to cheat a bit with that snippet to avoid running into a compile-error within my `downcast_cell_ref` method because of this invariance!

+    Indeed, notice the `Cell<&i32>` used in the pointer casts, rather than `Cell<&'static i32>`: given where I have used this type, contrary to other places where `&i32` was inferred to be `&'static i32`, here it is directly inferred to be `Cell<&'u i32>`, since if `'static` were picked or constrained by me, then we would have been unable to get back a `Cell<&'u i32>` out of it.

 This means that now we need `'new_u` to be _exactly_ `'u`: if it ends up being _smaller_ than `'u`, we'll be able to implement the `fn unsound` above using `we_do_a_lil_unsafe_2()`.